tiggerman120/code301ReadNotes/code401/class-14.md

 Pub/Sub
 Publish/subscribe messaging, or pub/sub messaging, is a form of asynchronous service-to-service communication used in serverless and microservices architectures.
 In a pub/sub model
 <!--https://aws.amazon.com/pub-sub-messaging/#:~:text=Publish%2Fsubscribe%20messaging%2C%20or%20pub,the%20subscribers%20to%20the%20topic. assisted with this answer-->
+web request and response cycle the cycle by which the user requests information from the server and the server either returns or obtains and returns that information to the user

 Which 3 things had you heard about previously and now have better clarity on? queues, stacks, and event driven applications